 Value is a moving target and can come at any price.
 An expensive price tag does not guarantee quality, and a cheap wine is not always good value.
 There are many shortcuts that can be taken in grape growing and winemaking, and manipulation is not uncommon at the lower price bands.
 The following wines of great value express something special beyond your typical affordable bottle.
 They’re farmed responsibly, they’re well-made, they’re made with intent, and they have a story to tell.

-First up is the 2015 Tolloy Pinot Grigio.
-It’s a gorgeous, correct wine from the cool Sudtirol-Alto Adige regions of north Italy, near the Swiss border.
-Retailing for only $18.99 - this should be your dry and snappy house white.
+First up is the Mánnara Pinot Grigio.
+It’s a cheerful, light, refreshing white from the deep south of Italy.
+Retailing for only $11.99 - this should be your dry and snappy house white.

-The 2013 Coldstream Hills Chardonnay is a great example of a wine under $30 that offers tremendous value (it’s priced at $28.99).This bottle is exactly what you expect in a good quality Chardonnay - a perfect embrace of French oak, a little butter, and tons of peachy fruit balanced with limey acidity.
-It will pair well with crab or roast chicken.
+The LaStella Leggiero Un-Oaked Chardonnay is a great example of a wine under $30 that offers tremendous value (it’s priced at $23.99).
+Crisp fruit flavours and pure minerality combine in this un-oaked, beautifully tart and crisp Chardonnay.
+It will pair well with crab or prawns.